Zaphoood/tresor/README.md

 First, install [Go](https://go.dev/) if you haven't already.

-To install `tresor` to your GOPATH, simply run
+To install tresor to your `GOPATH`, simply run

 ```
 go install ./cmd/tresor